-M68K Ada includes a run-time system that supports C and Ada.
-This includes the basic functions that are common to both languages, such as program startup and interrupt handling.
+M1750 Ada includes a run-time system that supports C and Ada.
+This includes the basic functions that are common to both languages, such as program startup, exception management and low-level input/output.
 In addition, each language is supported by a number of standard libraries, as required by the language definition.